Lower Longview Lake Dam Rehabilitation

 - Schnabel Engineering

 The dam and spillway rehabilitation project for Lower Longview Lake went to bid in August 2016 with five proposals received on Sept.
 12, 2016.
-There is an 18-month construction period to make necessary improvements to the dam and ensure that the area surrounding Albemarle Avenue is safe.
+There is an 18-month construction period (which varied due to weather and other construction delays) to make necessary improvements to the dam and ensure that the area surrounding Albemarle Avenue is safe.

 |Fall 2016||Project bid received and project presented to City Council|